 Project Echo Operations Facility – Wyvernwood, LA (+hangout 97).

 The meat of Orpheus occurs in Wyvernwood.
-The heart of it’s Projector operations is found in an unmarked, 1 story business building off of Glen Ave.
-Entering the building will find a similar environment to the Orpheus Branch Office.
-Work stations for detective work dot the building.
+The heart of its Projector operations is found in an unmarked, 1 story business building off of Glen Ave.
+Entering the building you will find a similar environment to the Orpheus Branch Office.
+Workstations for detective work dot the building.
 A security guard mans the front, checking IDs for security clearance as the offices are “personnel” only.
-Opheus operatives need not worry of slick tomfoolery breaching their guards.
+Orpheus operatives need not worry of slick tomfoolery breaching their guards.
 The security guard has a crack team of ghostly diviners on their payroll to inform the guard if he’s being hoodwinked.
-The trio of ladies are all infatuated with the security guard, and all secretly hopes he dies soon so they can have a crack at him.
+The trio of ladies are all infatuated with the security guard, and all secretly hope he dies soon so they can have a crack at him.

 Orpheus Staff – NPCs

 Your Director: Clinton Morgrave II (Fame 3)

 That’s his full-blown name, but he likes to simply go by Clint.
 Born to a family of ostensible wealth, Clint’s story is one of near-prolific career trajectories, unfathomable windfalls of stock gains, and a keen and calculating mindset.
 An occult investigator born to the Morgraves, a family of entrepreneurs and moguls, Clint used his rich education to fund his personal foray into the Occult.
 It was during this time that he proceeded to buy a large chunk of Orpheus equity, forcing himself into Orpheus’s operations.
 It was only after the heads of Orpheus met Clint that they realized how much of an asset he was and gave him control of the LA Branch in 2019.

 Oh.
 And he’s 22 years old.